intuinno/ParallelSpacesProject/README.md

+## 2013-03-27 12:31pm ##
+### Change
+Add contour plot
+### To Do
+Fix x, y change bug in the KDE2D
+Add a support for the Multiple contour with class colors Add a support for the multiple axis of contour.

 ## 2013-03-17 12:04pm ##
 ### Change
 Fix location bug - when user space is changed to location, and then changes back to similarity, it breaks.